JBKahn/flake8-print/README.rst

 Flake8 print plugin
 ==================

 Check for Print statements in python files.
-Currently gives false positives of doc strings and mult line strings.
-Lots of work to do.
+Currently does not support noqa comments.

 This module provides a plugin for ``flake8``, the Python code checker.